Managing Campaigns in ZipTier

 If campaign analytics show prospects asking questions the AI cannot answer, you can update the knowledge base by adding missing documents, web pages, FAQs, or product details. - Fixing Knowledge Base Issues

-If you notice outdated, inaccurate, or incomplete information in uploaded documents or crawled web pages. - Optimizing Engagement
+If you notice outdated, inaccurate, or incomplete information in uploaded documents or crawled web pages.
+When the source is a website that has since changed, use Refreshing Web Content to rescan it instead of deleting and re-adding the site. - Optimizing Engagement

 If engagement rates are low, you might edit the welcome message or conversation starters to make them more compelling and relevant. - User Information Adjustments